Most Common Mistakes During Seawall Construction (And How to Avoid Them)

 8. Underestimating the Impact of Boat Traffic and Wave Action

-Solution: Use impact-resistant designs and reinforced capping, and if needed, consider riprap in front of the seawall to disperse wave energy.
+Use impact-resistant designs, reinforced capping, and consider riprap placement in front of the seawall to disperse wave energy before it reaches the wall face.

 9. Choosing the Cheapest Bid Instead of the Most Qualified Contractor